jpedro/jpedro.github.io/hundreds.md

 Inside a workflow, jobs run in their own separate containers and, by default, run in parallel.
 Steps inside those jobs are sequential.
-Typical steps include checking out the code, running a shell script or use plugins that GitHub calls Actions.
+Typical steps include checking out the code, running a shell script or use plugins, that GitHub calls Actions.

 ### Playing with the API